cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 * View correlations with price for both continuous and categorical variables.
 * Create heatmap uisng long and lat and the interaction being price.

-#### Interaction Plots for continuous variables:
+#### Feature Influences:

 **The main takeaways:**
 > Basement:
-> * Homes with a basement can increase a homes valuein comparison to those without a basement.
-It is not a consistent indicator that a home with a basement would outcompete a home without a basement.
+> * Homes with a basement can increase a homes value in comparison to those without a basement according to the bar graph.
+It is not a consistent indicator that a home with a basement would outcompete a home without a basement depicted through the interaction graphs.

 > Garage:
 > * Homes with a garage can increase a homes value in comparison to those without a basement.
-It is not a consistent indicator that a home with a basement would outcompete a home without a garage.
+It is not a consistent indicator that a home with a garage would outcompete a home without a garage depicted through the interaction graphs.

 > Patio:
 > * Homes with a patio can increase a homes value in comparison to those without a basement.
-It is not a consistent indicator that a home with a basement would outcompete a home without a garage.
+It is not a consistent indicator that a home with a patio would outcompete a home without a patio depicted through the interaction graphs.

-The overall assement here using categorical binary interactions, we can see the variance in price of a home has little to no effect if a home has a garage, basement, or patio.
-The variance in price of a home has a more important feature at hand.
+> Floors:
+> * Floors can increase a homes up until 2.5 floors.
+After 2.5 floors there is a deacrease in a homes value.
+This can be seen through the bar graph as well as the interaction graph.

+> Grade Number:
+> * The grade number does show a consistent indication that when the quality of the house is better the price increases as a reasult.
+This behavior can be seen in both the bar graph and interaction graph.

+> Greenbelt, Waterfront, and Nuisance :
+> * All three of these features demonstrate a very small amount of correlation to increase a homes value.
+The disparity in comparing homes with and without these features is high.
+According to the bar graphs when the feature is present the price of the home increases as a result.

+> Bedrooms:
+> * Bedrooms does show consistent increase a homes price as bedrooms increase in a home.
+This behavior is depicted in the bar graph as well as the interaction graph.

+> Condition Number:
+> * Condition number does not show a consistent indication that a home can increase a homes price according to the interaction graph.
+There are homes with better conditions that are valued less than homes with worse conditions.
+Using the bar graph it is easier to determine that when the condition of a home increases the home value does as well.

 ![interactions](images/interactions.png)

-#### Categoricals vs Price_log:

-Considering the categorical variables alone it is possible to see how it can impact price for a home individually.

 ![bath](images/bath_vs_price.png)
 ![cat_bar](images/cat_bars.png)

 ### Part 3: Preparing Categorical Data for Modeling
 * One hot encode all categorical variables.